Disclaimer: Originally published in June 2019. It is being republished since it still remains an interesting topic till today.

-However, marriages aren’t cakewalk.
+However, marriages aren’t a cakewalk.
 There are rules and regulations around who you can marry and how you can marry them.
 While some unions are ‘socially and familially’ approved, others are often beyond the purview of social sanction.

 Inter religious, inter-caste and inter community are some of the fundamental digressions that do the social institution that is marriage.

-A movie like Two States, was not only a commercial success, but also helped people understand the value and normativity associated with marrying someone from a different community, despite familial and societal obligations and expectations.
+A movie like Two States was not only a commercial success but also helped people understand the value and normativity associated with marrying someone from a different community, despite familial and societal obligations and expectations.

 Having attended a real life wedding like Two States, I can surely say that it was one hell of an experience.

 The wedding happened around five years ago and I was of course from the Punjabi side, the side also being that of the girls.
 Punjabi weddings in India are expected to be of a certain kind, despite the stereotypes attached to them.
-Weddings full of loud, condescending relatives, free flowing booze, loud music and an overall ‘chatak’ environment.
+Weddings full of loud, condescending relatives, free-flowing booze, loud music and an overall ‘chatak’ environment.

 Tamilian weddings on the other hand are relatively sober, more ceremonial and devoid of loud conversations and alcohol, owing to the fact that a lot of Tamilian marriage ceremonies take place early in the morning.

 Never in my life, had I woken up at 5 am to attend a wedding before this.
-Having partied, danced and shoved my face with butter chicken the night before, after conversing with drunk relatives and cousins, I woke up on a saturday morning, all groggy eyed with leftover makeup on my face.
+Having partied, danced and shoved my face with butter chicken the night before, after conversing with drunk relatives and cousins, I woke up on a saturday morning, all groggy-eyed with leftover makeup on my face.